Changissnz/selfinterest/README.md

 primarily to this statement, it has become common for militaries, dating back to at least the Ancient Greek period, to don attire in uniforms, so as to mask individual meaning for the presentation of a whole of indistinguishable components.
+The lack of perceptible expression is also expression, due to such reasons as existence necessitating meaning for that existence, as well as the understanding of expression in terms of at least one spectrum, each starting from null.